klmmmv/thesis/chap2.md

 Then the European Commission checks the formal validity of the proposal.
 If positive, the commission forwards the proposal to the parliament which may adopt or amend it.
-After the rehearsal of the parliament the European Council is able to adopt or amend the parliaments edited version.
-If the council accepted the proposal, it is able to be signed and therefore applicable law.
+After the rehearsal of the parliament, the European Council is able to adopt or amend the parliaments edited version.
+If the council accepts the proposal, it is able to be signed and therefore applicable law.